Somali Americans: Community organizations

 The Somali community in the United States is represented by various Somali-run organizations.
 Somali Community Services in San Jose and the Somali American Council of Oregon (SACOO) on the west coast offer guidance to new Somali families and works closely with the municipal authorities to strengthen civic relations.

 The Somali Community Access Network (SomaliCAN) is one of several groups serving Columbus' Somali community.
 In Minnesota, the Confederation of Somali Community in Minnesota (CSCM), Somali American Parent Association (SAPA), and Somali Action Alliance also offer various social services to the state's resident Somalis.

 Politically, a Somali American Caucus in the Minnesota Democratic–Farmer–Labor Party (DFL) was formed to represent the Somali community.
 A Somali American also chairs the Republican Party's Immigrant Relations Committee in Minnesota.

 Diplomatic missions

 Somalis in the United States are represented by the embassy of Somalia in Washington, D.C.
 The embassies of Djibouti and Ethiopia in the capital provide additional diplomatic representation for resident ethnic Somalis.
-The self-declared republic of Somaliland maintains a representative office in Washington as well.
+The breakaway region of Somaliland maintains a representative office in Washington as well.